-Each session of this program meets weekly for 8 weeks at the Art Gallery of Nova Scotia, and is led by Autism Nova Scotia staff and volunteers.
+Each session of this program meets weekly for 8 weeks at the Art Gallery of Nova Scotia, and is co-led by artist facilitator Agne Kubuliute, and Autism Nova Scotia staff and volunteers.

 One-to-one support is provided for participants and each individual’s goals are different.
 Autism Arts provides participants opportunities to communicate in new ways through a wide variety of art projects.

 The Art Gallery of Nova Scotia honours participants by displaying their work in a dedicated space in the gallery, which helps to raise awareness of autistic strengths and talents in the community.

 Participants’ artwork is also used to created art cards and tote bags that are used for fundraising for the organization.